Parththakrar01/Lab-1_202001450/Lab 1/README.md

 1) User should be able to stop the alert.

-2) alert should not be stopped untill user stops it.
+2) Alert should not be stopped untill user stops it.

-4) User can set the alert of his/her choice such as flashlight or vibration.
+3) User can set the alert of his/her choice such as flashlight or vibration.

 Non-functional aspects: